Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: Population dynamics

 We will refer to the parameter $\alpha$ as the bifurcation parameter.

 \paragraph{Example (SIR model, continued)} If we define a system size parameter $\Omega$ (e.g. total population) for the SIR model above, then we can apply system size expansion.
-The reaction rates are set to satisfy $\pi_j(\bY(t)) := \Omega \rho_j(\bY(t)/\Omega)$, and hence for $\bx=\bY/\Omega$ we get
+The reaction rates are chosen so that $\pi_j(\bY(t)) = \Omega \rho_j(\bY(t)/\Omega)$, and hence for $\bx=\bY/\Omega$ we get

 which together with the stoichiometry vectors give the RRE